omar7l/DorY/README.md

 User:
 [Login] User can log into the web application

 [View Own Profile] User can view their own profile.

 [Change or Delete Own Username or Password] User can change or delete their username or password.

 [Upload Notes] User can upload notes.

 [View Notes] User can view notes.

 [Search, Filter, and Sort Notes] User can search, filter, and sort notes.

 [Delete Notes] User can delete their notes.

 Admin:
 [Login] Admin can log into the web application.

 [View Own Profile] Admin can view their own profile.

 [Change or Delete Own Username or Password] Admin can change or delete their username or password.

 [View User Profiles] Admin can view user profiles.

 [Change Usernames from Users] Admin can change usernames for users.

 [Delete User Accounts] Admin can delete user accounts.

 [Delete Notes] Admin can delete uploaded notes.

 ## Design
-The color palette should adhere to the official FHNW colors, ensuring that the application maintains a consistent look and feel with FHNW's websites.
-Graphics should be a mix of those sourced from FHNW websites and custom-made elements to ensure a cohesive and branded user experience.
-Typography choices should align with those used by FHNW to maintain consistency across all platforms.
-The layout should be clean, organized, and easily navigable, mirroring the design principles of FHNW's website.
-UX design should prioritize ease of use and intuitive navigation, adhering to FHNW's corporate identity guidelines.
+The design of the application is based on the official FHNW colors and design principles to ensure consistency with the FHNW websites.
+The use of a mix of FHNW graphics and custom elements establishes a consistent look and feel.
+A clean, clear and easily navigable layout provides the user with an intuitive guidance in line with the FHNW's corporate identity guidelines.

 ### Wireframe